 You may not wish to serve as Personal Representative because of the possibility of finding yourself in the middle of a family dispute over assets.
 Also, you may be personally liable if certain tax deadlines are not met or fiduciary duties not fulfilled.
 The Court decides if you have to be bonded and in what amount.
 Many times the Will waives the posting of a bond, but the Court may still require a small bond to be posted.

 A Personal Representative has many duties and responsibilities.
 You must keep detailed administration records.
 A Personal Representative signs all inventories, tax returns, accountings, and Court petitions.
 As the Personal Representative, you are liable for filing all these documents on time.
 Hiring an attorney to help you with the estate administration ensures that these documents are prepared correctly and filed at the various deadlines.

 Some of these filing deadlines include: the inventory, final income tax returns, estate income tax returns, and the federal estate tax return.
 You must never put the decedent’s checks or estate monies into your personal bank account.
 All estate checks and monies must be kept in a separate bank account from your own.

-Distribution to heirs is made just prior to the closing of the estate, after an Accounting has been filed with the Court.
+Distribution to heirs is made just prior to the closing of the estate, after an Accounting has been prepared and/or filed with the Court.
 Sometimes, partial distributions are made earlier.
 The heirs have a right to know what is going on in the estate administration.
 If someone questions or objects to any of your actions, you might need to appear in court as Personal Representative.
 However, if you can show the court that what you have done is proper, then the objections will be overruled.